 You can either use the precompiled libraries from the SDL Download web site , or you can build SDL yourself.

 Go into the VisualC directory and double-click on the Visual Studio solution for your version of Visual Studio, e.g.

 This is done by right clicking on each project in turn (Projects are listed in the Workspace panel in the FileView tab), and selecting "Build".

 You may get a few warnings, but you should not get any errors.
-You do have to have at least the DirectX 5 SDK installed, however.
-The latest version of DirectX can be downloaded or purchased on a cheap CD (my recommendation) from Microsoft .
+You do have to have at least the DirectX 9 SDK installed, however.
+The latest version of DirectX can be downloaded from Microsoft.